NYC's health commissioner resigns, takes job at Harvard

-NEW YORK (WABC) --New York City's Health Commissioner is resigning because she got a new job.
+NEW YORK (WABC) --New York City's Health Commissioner is resigning and leaving New York City for a new job.

-Dr. Mary Bassett is going to Harvard!
-She has been with the de Blasio administration since he was elected mayor.
+Dr. Mary Bassett has been with Mayor Bill de Blasio's administration since he was elected mayor, but the mayor announced Thursday she is leaving for a job at Harvard University.

-Bassett with serve as health commissioner through the end of August.
+Bassett will continue to serve as health commissioner through the end of August.

+"Dr. Bassett brought equity to the forefront of public health in New York City," de Blasio said.
+"She led the push to bring health centers to under-served neighborhoods and helped ensure New Yorkers struggling with opioid addiction received the care they needed.
+Her approach to public health is helping make New York City a better, fairer and more just city."

-She will serve as the director of the Franois-Xavier Bagnoud (FXB) Center for Health and Human Rights.
+She will serve as the director of the Franois-Xavier Bagnoud Center for Health and Human Rights.
 She will also be appointed the Franois-Xavier Bagnoud Professor of the Practice of Health and Human Rights in the department of Social and Behavioral Science at the School.

+"It was an honor to see someone with so much expertise in health and medicine up close in action, and I learned a lot in that time.
+I know she will do great work at Harvard University and I look forward to working with First Deputy Commissioner Barbot on the city's health concerns," Council Speaker Corey Johnson said.

 First Deputy Commissioner Oxiris Barbot will serve as acting commissioner.